Vyral/base-template/_posts/2023-11-17-flathead-lake-in-crisis-be-part-of-our-response.md

 **A notable consequence of these conditions was Flathead Lake not reaching its full pool level.** This situation escalated to the point where boat owners faced difficulties; some boats were even stranded on the lake due to rapidly dropping water levels.
 The need to prematurely winterize boats was an unexpected and disheartening outcome for many.

 In response to this crisis, I joined an initiative dedicated to preventing such occurrences in the future.
 The problem wasn't a lack of water; it was a matter of management.
-This led to the formation of a group known as the National Organization to Save Flathead Lake.
+This led to the formation of a group known as the [National Organization to Save Flathead Lake](https://fillthelake.com/){: target="_blank" rel="noopener"}.
 Their mission is to collaborate with regulators and lawmakers to implement a long-overdue drought management plan.
 This plan, though completed a decade ago, was never integrated into the dam's operating permit, leading to the current predicament.

 {% include pullquote.html %}